 You can include parent rules too.
-An essential parent rule is that no matter what happens, your child can call you and you’ll help, with no questions asked.
+An essential parent rule is that no matter what happens, your child can call you and you’ll help.
 Tell your child you’ll stick to this.

 Once you’ve agreed on the rules, you could write them down so they’re clear and you can check them if you need to.

 If your child has broken the rules, facing up to his behaviour can help him learn that all actions have consequences – and that he’s responsible for his actions.
 And when you follow through with consequences for breaking the rules about drinking alcohol, you send a strong message that binge-drinking is not OK.

 Dealing with a hangover might be the only consequence your child needs.
 She might be harder on herself than you expect.
 But if your child has broken the rules many times, you might need to look at more serious consequences.

 Your child’s binge-drinking doesn’t change: what to do

 Seek professional help if your child’s binge-drinking becomes a regular thing.